Information submitted by Anne Frey, firstname.lastname@example.org, 518-258-7503

 Class Dates: 6-8:45 pm 3/21, 3/28, 4/4, 4/11, 4/18.
 Plus a daytime (Saturday) bee yard class TBA.

-The first class night is set quite early to help you choose bees and equipment, and give you time to order them.
-Further topics include basic bee life cycle, locating a place for your hives, working your bees comfortably, use of a smoker and hive tool, feeding, getting comb drawn well, supering, swarming, fall management, winter prep, hive products, basic disease and pest management.
-This class series is for people who range from just starting out to those who have had bees for years but are not confident with the bees, or who may be on a treadmill of annual hive death.
+Topics include choosing equipment and ways to get bees, basic bee life cycle, locating a place for your hives, working your bees comfortably, use of a smoker and hive tool, feeding, getting comb drawn well, supering, swarming, fall management, winter prep, hive products, basic disease and pest ID & management.
+This series is for people who range from just starting out to those who have had bees for years but are not confident with the bees, or who may be on a treadmill of annual hive death.

-Night classes will be held from 6-8:45pm in the Street Room at the Cornell Cooperative Extension Building at 50 West High St, Ballston Spa, 12020 (518-885-8995).
-A final, additional class for each series will be held in a nearby bee yard in early May, date and location to be announced.
+Time and Location: Night classes will be held from 6-8:45pm in half of the auditorium at the Cornell Cooperative Extension Building, at 50 West High St, Ballston Spa, 12020 (518-885-8995).
+A final, additional 2 hour long daytime class (on a Saturday) will be held in a nearby bee yard in the spring, date, time and location to be announced.

 Costs: 6 classes for $100.
 That’s 14 hours of instruction for $100!!
 (Membership not included, but required.
 Books not included, but required.)

 Membership: These are the membership choices: $15/year, or $60 for 5 years, or $150 for lifetime.

 There are two required textbooks.
 Students are responsible for purchasing their own books, either through the Amazon links below or from any other source.